GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Mathematical and Algorithmic Foundations for GPU Acceleration

-\begin{remark} The effectiveness of the Apparent Pairs Lemma hinges on an important empirical fact and common dataset property: there are a lot of apparent pairs \cite{zhang2019hypha, bauer2019ripser}.
-In fact, by Table \ref{tab:all-pairs} in Section \ref{sec: experiments}, in many real world datasets up to 99\% of persistence pairs over all dimensions are apparent pairs.
-Theoretically, we further show in Section \ref{sec: apparentbounds} bounds on the number of apparent pairs for a full Rips complex induced by a clique on $n$ points under a condition depending on the vertex with maximal index, vertex $n-1$ (assume 0-indexed vertices).
-We also perform experiments on random distance matrices with unique entries in Section \ref{sec: experiments-apparent} and model an approximation to the expected number of apparent pairs.
-These results further confirm that there are a large number of apparent pairs in a (co-)boundary matrix induced by a Rips filtration. \end{remark}
+In Lemma \ref{lemma: apparentpair-diam-peq1} the proof required that for $p=1$ there would be a unique face of $\tau^*$ forming an apparent pair. \begin{remark} Of course, when $p\geq 2$, this uniqueness of the $p$-dimensional face may not hold anymore.
+The second condition of the Apparent Pairs Lemma breaks this tie.
+Thus, the first condition is enough to show the \textbf{existence} of an apparent pair. \end{remark} An elegant algorithmic connection between apparent pairs and the GPU is exhibited by the following Corollary. \begin{corollary} The Apparent Pairs Lemma can be applied for massively parallel operations on every column $[\sigma]$ of the coboundary matrix. \end{corollary} \begin{proof} We may generate the cofacets of simplex $\sigma$ and facets of cofacet $\tau$ of $\sigma$ independently with other simplices $\sigma' \neq \sigma$. \end{proof} The effectiveness of the Apparent Pairs Lemma hinges on the following three phenomenon: \begin{enumerate} \item Theoretically there are favorable bounds on the number of apparent pairs for a full Rips complex induced by $n_0$ points.
+See Section \ref{sec: apparentbounds}. \item An important empirical fact and common dataset property: there are a lot of apparent pairs \cite{zhang2019hypha, bauer2019ripser}.
+In fact, by Table \ref{tab:all-pairs} in Section \ref{sec: experiments}, in many real world datasets up to 99\% of persistence pairs over all dimensions are apparent pairs. \item According to our synthetic experiments on random distance matrices with unique entries in Section \ref{sec: experiments-apparent} and our model of approximation to the expected number of apparent pairs.
+These results further confirm that there are a large number of apparent pairs in a (co-)boundary matrix induced by a Rips filtration. \end{enumerate}

-Apparent pairs can be found after the clearing lemma and a threshold condition is applied.
-Thus clearing can be applied as early as possible, even before coboundary matrix reduction so long as the previous dimension's persistence pairs are already found.
-The following proposition proves this fact.
-During computation this allows us to eliminate memory space (and thus memory accesses) for columns that will end up zero by the end of computation.
-In particular, the following proposition justifies the general computation order of Ripser++, namely filtration construction with clearing coming before finding apparent pairs followed by submatrix reduction.

-\begin{proposition} The set of apparent pairs does not change if they are found in the coboundary matrix after the clearing lemma.

-\end{proposition} \begin{proof} We show the number of apparent pairs does not change in a coboundary matrix after the clearing lemma is applied.
-The number of apparent pairs cannot decrease after clearing since we can only clear birth columns (see Section \ref{sec: clearing-lemma}), while apparent columns are always death columns.
-We show the number of apparent pairs cannot increase after clearing either.